YinseoCho/Bayes_UGent_2018/day_1_model_comparison_ANOVA/Model_comparison_approach_to_ANOVA.md

 - Buliding a regression with a categorical predictor
 - This is the case of a t-test

-- Let's get take the data from the first lecture
+Let's get the data from the first lecture
 ========================================================
 incremental: true
 type: lineheight